welldonestudio/welldonestudio.github.io/docs/code/deploy-and-run/celo.md

 ## Select a Chain

-First, Select NEAR on the Select a Chain.
+First, Select CELO on the Select a Chain.

 ![Select Chain](img/select-chain-celo.png?raw=true 'Select Chain')